ipastore/IG-Parser/README.md

 ### Introduction

 This repository is a fork of the [IG-Parser](https://github.com/chrfrantz/IG-Parser) created by [chrfrantz](https://github.com/chrfrantz).
-The purpose of this fork is to enhance the original IG-Parser with additional features and improvements, specifically designed for the **RESILIENT RULES** project (ERC-2021-CoG).
+The purpose of this fork is to enhance the original IG-Parser with additional features and improvements, specifically designed for the **RESILIENT RULES** project (ERC, Grant# 101044225).

 **Note:** This version of the IG-Parser-Production is currently designed for **local deployment only**.
 Future updates will include development for server deployment.